xuanwang91/AutoBioNER/README.md

 ```
 # Need to change the corpus (data, RAW_TEXT, DICT_CORE, DICT_FULL) name in run.sh
 # Need to change the corpus (data) name in src/corpusProcessing/corpusProcess.sh
+# Need to change the corpus (data) name in src/dataProcessing/dataProcess.sh
+# Need to change the corpus (data) name in src/SetExpan/set_expan_main.py
 ./run.sh
 ```